tred/fancyroutes/README.md

     sudo gem install tred-fancyroutes

-add the dependency in your `environment.rb`:
+add the dependency in your environment.rb:

     config.gem 'tred-fancyroutes'

-and then use the `FancyRoutes` method in your `routes.rb`:
+and then use the FancyRoutes method in your routes.rb:

     ActionController::Routing::Routes.draw do |map|
     FancyRoutes(map) do